yutotetuota/bellcore-node/README.md

 ## Configuration

-The main configuration file is called "bitcore-node.json".
-This file instructs bitcore-node for the following options:
+The main configuration file is called "bellcore-node.json".
+This file instructs bellcore-node for the following options:

 - location of database files (datadir)
 - tcp port for web services, if configured (port)